whatisnuclear/website/candu.md

   because they have so much heavy water.

 <a href="/img/hvsdu.png"><img
-class="pull-right" src="/img/hvsdu.png" style="width:300px" alt="Hydrogen vs. deuterium capture cross
+class="float-right" src="/img/hvsdu.png" style="width:300px" alt="Hydrogen vs. deuterium capture cross
 section" title="Hydrogen vs. deuterium capture cross section"/></a> In this figure, we plot the probability that hydrogen and deuterium will absorb a neutron (hurting the chain reaction).
 As you can see, H-2 (deuterium, the constituent of heavy water) eats up